jeewonkimm2/SIKJIPSA/README.md

   - View

 ### 4. Limitation
-- Due to hardware performance, for the image classification training, training various kinds of images was difficult.
+- Due to hardware performance, for the [image classification training][link15], training various kinds of images was difficult.